 Related Parties must also take care in valuation.
 A common issue is that a seller will discount imported merchandise to a related buyer, however, if this transaction does not meet a related party test, the merchandise could be undervalued on the entry, and the buyer could be liable for increased duties as well as fines and penalties.

 If the transaction does not meet these tests, then the transaction value cannot be used and one of the other methods of appraisement must be.

 Protect Your Business & Imported Goods

 As you can see, there are many areas of consideration that need to be considered when determining the value of merchandise.
 Taking care to check for these areas of concern will help keep you safe from hefty fines and penalties.

 Do you need help with determining the value of your merchandise or using reasonable care in your importing or export compliance program?
 We are the experts!

 Schedule a no-charge consultation today and let’s discuss how we can help.

-Kali White is a Classification Specialist for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.
+Kali Kaufman is a Classification Specialist for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.